Homemade blankets make the best gifts! Learn how to sew an oversized cuddle throw and gift for family and friends this holiday season!

 - 2 yards cotton flannel

-An oversized throw for an adult or an older child is typically 59 inches wide by 71 inches long – so you will want to pick up 2 yards each of 2 coordinating fabrics.
+An oversized throw for an adult or an older child is typically 59 inches wide by 71 inches long.
+You will want to pick up 2 yards each of 2 coordinating fabrics.

 There is usually a little left – keep it, because it works well for handmade fabric blocks for a new baby.

-Lay the minky or cuddle fabric on the floor (or your craft table), right side up, and then place the cotton snuggle fabric on top, right side down to line up the edges.
+Lay the minky or cuddle fabric on the floor (or your craft table), right side up.
+Then place the cotton snuggle fabric on top, right side down to line up the edges.
 Trim the fabric as needed to make a perfect seam.

-Minky fabric is very slippery, so pin frequently around the border of the blanket, every 1 1/2 – 2 inches, leaving at least 1/2 inch on the edge for the seam.
+Minky fabric is very slippery, so pin frequently around the border of the blanket, every 1 1/2 – 2 inches.
+You want to leave at least 1/2 inch on the edge for the seam.
 Pin the entire blanket with the exception of a 6″ gap on one side.
 I usually do this 6″ gap in the middle of one of the short sides.

 With a straight stitch, sewaround the blanket, removing the pins as you go.
 Do not sew the 6″ gap, I would recommend doing a backstitch on both sides of that gap to reinforce.